 The four characteristics of contemptuous communication described above work like poison - they destroy the health and well-being of a close, personal bond.

 If your relationship suffers from poor communication, the good news is that as long as you and your partner are willing, improvements can be learned quickly and put to use immediately.
 For more resources on this topic, click on titles & download free excerpts of my publications “Communication Success with Four Personality Types” and “How to Communicate Effectively and Handle Difficult People.”

 "Communication is a skill that you can learn.
 It's like riding a bicycle or typing.
 If you're willing to work at it, you can rapidly improve the quality of every part of your life."

 – Brian Tracy

-For more on personal and professional success, download free excerpts of my publications (click on titles or covers): "The 7 Keys to Life Success," "Wealth Building Attitudes, Values, and Habits," "7 Keys to Long-Term Relationship Success," "Branding Your Career Like Steve Jobs," and "Confident Communication for Female Professionals."
+For more on personal and professional success, download free excerpts of my publications (click on titles or covers): "How to Successfully Handle Passive-Aggressive People," "How to Let Go of Negative Thoughts and Emotions - A Practical Guide," "The 7 Keys to Life Success," "7 Keys to Long-Term Relationship Success," and "Confident Communication for Female Professionals."

 © 2013 by Preston C. Ni.
 All rights reserved worldwide.
 Copyright violation may subject the violator to legal prosecution.